ShawnMcCool/Conspicuous-Molyjam2013/README.md

 I really enjoyed working with them all.

 The game was built using Photoshop, Audacity, Google Docs and Intellij Idea.
 It was programmed in Haxe using the HaxePunk game development framework.
-Molyjam was the first time that I had used either Haxe or HaxePunk to make a game and we were under very tight time constraints.
-So, please keep this in mind before viewing the code. ;)
+Molyjam was the first time that I used Haxe.

 # Media